[Virtual Event] IaCConf 2026: Real stories on how infra teams are keeping pace

 One of the most common causes of the state file becoming locked unexpectedly is a canceled or errored Terraform run.
 This could be because Terraform loses connection to the build agent It is running on.
 Therefore, Terraform acquires the lock but cannot contact the tfstate file to release it.

-Another possible cause would be if you are updating the storage account using Terraform that holds the Terraform state file, which causes it to be unreachable.
+Another possible cause is that you are updating the storage account that holds the Terraform state file, which makes it unreachable.
 For example, in the case of using a storage account hosted in Azure, adding a private endpoint, modifying the firewall or ACLs, or permissions on the account.
 In these situations, another way of breaking the lock is to navigate to the state file itself and check the lease status of the blob.
-In a situation where the state file is locked, the file will show as ‘leased’, in which case to you should select ‘brake lease’ to release the lock.
+In a situation where the state file is locked, the file will show as ‘leased’, in which case to you should select ‘break lease’ to release the lock.

 Where to find the lock ID?